SamanKhalife/linux-Tutorial/TXT FILES/File-systems-Cocepts/LPIC2-201/The contents of -boot-, -boot-grub- and -boot-efi-.md

-#/boot , /boot/grub, and /boot/efi
+# /boot , /boot/grub , /boot/efi
 The directories `/boot`, `/boot/grub`, and `/boot/efi` are crucial for the boot process of a Linux system.
 They contain the necessary files and configurations to start the operating system.
 Here’s a detailed look at their contents and their roles:

 ### /boot Directory